 Consultation is just one way the council collects information to understand what residents and customers think.
 Understanding this helps us to shape and design services.
 When you take part in consultation you are helping the council to make good, informed decisions and provide the best service to the town.

-Keep up-to-date with new consultations by signing up to our e-alert system
+Keep up-to-date with new consultations by signing up to our email news service

 Last year, the Boundary Commission for England published and consulted on initial proposals for new parliamentary constituency boundaries.